cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       of computers, each of which may be prone to failures."*

    DAG
       A directed acyclic graph.
-Flows are wired together and displayed as a DAG in the CDAP Console.
+Flows are wired together and displayed as a DAG in the CDAP UI.

-   CDAP Console
+   CDAP UI
-      The CDAP Console is a web-based application used to deploy CDAP Applications, and query and manage the Cask Data Application Platform instance.
+      The CDAP UI is a web-based application used to deploy CDAP Applications, and query and manage the Cask Data Application Platform instance.

    Apache Spark